Nicole Kidman: Television and independent films (2021–present)

 In September 2024, Kidman starred in, and served as executive producer on the Netflix series The Perfect Couple, based on Elin Hilderbrand's novel.
-The series received mixed reviews from critics with many reviews criticizing Kidman for her constantly repeating herself.
+The series received mixed reviews from critics, with many reviews criticizing Kidman for her constantly repeating herself.
 However, it became Netflix's global hit leading the charts for two consecutive weeks before dropping but still maintaining strong positions for the following weeks.
-In October 2024, Kidman starred in the second season of the television series Lioness, on which she earned a nomination for Critics' Choice Television Award for Best Supporting Actress in a Drama Series and was executive producer.
-In November 2024, Kidman was voiced Queen Ellsmere in the animated fantasy film Spellbound.
+In October 2024, Kidman starred in the second season of the television series Lioness, on which she earned a Critics' Choice Television Award for Best Supporting Actress in a Drama Series nomination and was executive producer.
+In November 2024, Kidman voiced Queen Ellsmere in the animated fantasy film Spellbound.
 The film received mixed reviews mainly for its subject matter; however, it managed to place #3 and #2 position in Netflix's top series for the first and second week since its release.

-In March 2025, Kidman portrayed Nancy, a teacher in Amazon's Holland directed by Mimi Cave and executive produced The Last Anniversary, adapted from Liane Moriarty's novel.
+In March 2025, Kidman portrayed Nancy, a teacher in Amazon's Holland, directed by Mimi Cave, and executive produced The Last Anniversary, adapted from Liane Moriarty's novel.

-Kidman is also set to star in, and serve as executive producer on, numerous projects, including an Amazon Prime Video Scarpetta series based on Patricia Cornwell's Kay Scarpetta novels and the Apple TV+ series Margo's Got Money Troubles.
+In 2026, Kidman expanded her television work as both actor and executive producer with projects including the Amazon Prime Video Scarpetta series, based on Patricia Cornwell's Kay Scarpetta novels, the Apple TV+ series Margo's Got Money Troubles and the third season of Lioness.
+For Margo's Got Money Troubles, she earned her fourth Primetime Emmy Awards nomination for Outstanding Comedy Series as executive producer.
+Later that year, she also reunited with Sandra Bullock in Practical Magic 2.

+Kidman also stars and serves as executive producer on, numerous projects, including the Paramount+ series Discretion.